ScriptFUSION/Mapper/README.md

 Strategies must implement the `Strategy` interface but it is common to extend `Delegate` or `Decorator` because we usually write augmenters which expect another strategy injected into them to provide data. `Delegate` and `Decorator` provide the `delegate()` method, which allows a strategy to evaluate an expression using Mapper, and is usually needed to evaluate the injected strategy. `Delegate` can delegate any expression to Mapper whereas `Decorator` only accepts `Strategy` objects.

-It is recommended to name custom strategies with a *Strategy* suffix to help distinguish them from core strategies.
+It is recommended to name custom strategies with a *Strategy* suffix to help distinguish them from stock strategies.

 Requirements
 ------------